scottcolfer/product-management-handbook/coaching.md

 There are many resources out there to help with developing our expertise when it comes to teaching, mentoring, coaching and facilitating, but these are particularly valuable:

-[Building Successful Communities of Practice](https://www.amazon.co.uk/Building-Successful-Communities-Practice-Webber/dp/095749193X/ref=sr_1_1?s=books&ie=UTF8&qid=1524172665&sr=1-1&keywords=Building+Successful+Communities+of+Practice) by Emily Webber contains the model on which many government departments have designed their communities of practice.
+[Building Successful Communities of Practice](https://www.amazon.co.uk/Building-Successful-Communities-Practice-Webber/dp/095749193X/ref=sr_1_1?s=books&ie=UTF8&qid=1524172665&sr=1-1&keywords=Building+Successful+Communities+of+Practice) by Emily Webber contains the model on which many government departments have designed their communities of practice - you can see a recent summary [here](https://www.slideshare.net/EmilyWebber/mind-the-product-london-2018-communities-of-practice/1).
 Emily’s [community maturity model](https://emilywebber.co.uk/community-of-practice-maturity-model/) can measure improvements in the strength of our profession.

 [Everyone needs a coach](https://medium.com/product-eq/everyone-needs-a-coach-9e317d2d5f76) by Kate Leto and Barry O’Reilly is a useful article for those new to coaching and mentoring; it provides and introduction to the difference between a coach, a mentor, and a consultant, and the possible value of each.